 Easy/moderate (2/3): Easy to moderate walks and cycling/kayaking trips without any real technical difficulties.
 Remember you decide yourself the level of difficulty of your excursions.

 Fitness: All walks and bicycle/kayaking trips are feasible for all with some walking or cycling/kayaking experience and in a good physical condition.
 You should be able to walk or cycle for some hours a day also in hot dry weather conditions.

 Arrival: The tour starts in MORIGERATI.
 By car you reach the South Coast of the Cilento from Rome (daily flights, also low-cost, from all major European cities) in around 4 hours.
 From Naples (daily flights, also low-cost, from all major European cities) it will take you around 2,5 hours.

-Departure: The tour ends after breakfast on day 8 in AGEROLA.
+Departure: The tour ends in AGEROLA.
 From here you can reach Naples in 1 hour, Rome in 3 hours.

 - Prices are per person and based on the season within which the first night of the tour falls.